IntersectMBO/cardano-db-sync/doc/schema.md

 ### `pool_hash`

 A table for every unique pool key hash.
 The `id` field of this table is used as foreign keys in other tables.
+The existance of an entry doesn't mean the pool is registered or in fact that is was ever registered.

 * Primary Id: `id`